sarakhan7/sarakhan7/README.md

 # hello :D

 I'm Sara Khan, a CS major at WGU!
-Previously, I interned as a Junior Developer at WebSurfing Studios& SWE intern @ CacheAI!
+Previously, I interned as a Junior Developer at WebSurfing Studios & SWE intern @ CacheAI!
 I'm an incoming intern at Reyes Holdings (Summer 2026).

 I'm currently building Aurify, it's a communication coach for the corporate world!